nathancamolez-dev/PokeAPI-back-end/README.md

 example: ``http://localhost:3333/pokemons/compare?pokemon_name_first=charmander&pokemon_name_second=pikachu``

- For better understanding of replys and requests you can use the swagger-ui gerated at ``http://localhost:3333/docs``
+ For better understanding of usage you can use the swagger-ui gerated at ``http://localhost:3333/docs``